 Cold Spring Village, located in Cape May, is a thickly settled agricultural neighborhood, containing about 40 houses within the circle of a mile.
 It derives its name from an excellent spring of cold water flowing up through the salt marsh.

-Wineries and vineyards are located only minutes away from Atlantic City, including the Renault Winery in Egg Harbor City, the oldest working winery in the country.
-Stop in for a tour and wine tasting, and don’t forget to visit the shop, featuring fine spirits and the ever-popular blueberry champagne, a must for special occasions.
-While there, enjoy fine dining at the Renault Winery Restaurant featuring a six-course menu prepared in creative American style.
+Wineries and vineyards are located only minutes away from Atlantic City, including the Renault Winery in Egg Harbor City, one of the oldest continuously operating wineries in the country.
+Guests can partake in tours and wine tastings, fine dining or a round of golf.
 The site is also popular for weddings, receptions and bridal showers.